-402. French Literature of the Nineteenth Century.-Realism in the novel and drama.
+402. FRENCH LITERATURE OF THE NINETEENTH CENTURY.-Realism in the novel and drama.
 Selected readings of the most representative writers with class discussions.

 404. FRENCH CIVILIZATION.-A study of the history, geography, customs, traditions, and educational system of France.
+The course is conducted entirely in French.
+Prerequisite, French 303.